-Referring to example of GlaxoSmithKline, they decided to pay the government $3 billion in a record health care fraud settlement.
+Referring to the example of GlaxoSmithKline, they decided to pay the government $3 billion in a record health care fraud settlement.
 The Drug of course is completely prohibited in Europe and its use in the US is also under tight restrictions.

-All of us can have an opinion and express the evils of the healthcare industry and their unethical practises blaming it on larger corporations.
+All of us can have an opinion and express the evils of the healthcare industry and their unethical practices blaming it on larger corporations.
 Can we take responsibility for our individual actions and contribute to change?

 The Answer is YES, you can!